-Brian Howey is an award-winning reporter who has covered topics ranging from policing to wedgefish.
+Brian Howey is an award-winning investigative journalist who has covered topics ranging from policing to wedgefish.
 He has published work in the The New York Times, The Washington Post, WIRED, the Los Angeles Times and various other national, regional and local publications.
 Howey currently works as a New York Times Local Investigations Fellow with Mississippi Today, where he focuses on Mississippi sheriffs departments.
 He earned a master’s degree from the UC Berkeley Graduate School of Journalism, where he studied investigative reporting and narrative writing.

 Impact